AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 1. Clinic manager requests to view medicines for a specific patient using the med command
 2. Clinic manager enters the patient index
-3. CLInic validates the index is within range
-4. CLInic displays the patient's medicines
+3. CLInic displays the patient's medicines

    Use case ends.